phpmyadmin/error-reporting-server/README.md

 - Add a virtual hosts entry pointing at the directory where you extracted the files in the previous step.
 Make sure that the installation is in the document root.
+- Run `composer install` to download and configure dependencies and library files
 - Configure the web server (see below)
 - Create the database for the server
 - install mbstring (required for cake 3.0)